maxviazov/Spring-Frameworks-/Code-Style.md

 ### Utility classes

-A class that is only a collection of static utility methods must be named with a `Utils` suffix, must have a private default constructor, and must be abstract.
-Making the class abstract and providing a `private` _default_ constructor prevent anyone from instantiating it.
+A class that is only a collection of static utility methods must be named with a `Utils` suffix, must have a `private` default constructor, and must be `abstract`.
+Making the class `abstract` and providing a `private` _default_ constructor prevent anyone from instantiating it.
 For example:

 ```
 public abstract MyUtils {